anibalbezerra/IBSC_FGH/README.md

 *6) Defining electric field Stark Effect.*

-The doped layers define an intrinsic electric field that bends the intrinsec layer due to the so called Stark Effect.
+The doped layers define an intrinsic electric field that bends the intrinsic layer due to the so-called Stark Effect.
 Such a bend is responsible for the drift dynamics of the carriers.
-To mimic such effect we employied an constant electric field and summed its contributions to the potential profile.
+To mimic such an effect we employed a constant electric field and summed its contributions to the potential profile.

 *7) Diagonalization.*

 After properly defining the potential profile, we add it to the diagonal of the Hamiltonian matrix and perform the diagonalization.
 Such a procedure is done separately for the valence and conduction bands.
-Since the valence band have an inverted profile in comparison to the conduction one, the code interpret it as a barrier instead of a quantum well.
-To solve it we changed its signal and added the quantum well band gap.
+Since the valence band has an inverted profile in comparison to the conduction one, the code interprets it as a barrier instead of a quantum well.
+To solve it we changed its signal and added the quantum well bandgap.
 After performing the diagonalization we revert the changes.

-The diaginalization is done using the linear algebra library of numpy, by means of the function *linalg.eig*.
-It returns both the eigenvalues and the eiganvectors.
+The diagonalization is done using the linear algebra library of numpy, through the function *linalg.eig*.
+It returns both the eigenvalues and the eigenvectors.